Trichotillomania, What is it and How to get Help in San Diego?

 Treatment of Trichotillomania and/or a BFRB

 Habit reversal training.
-This is a behavior therapy trichotillomania.
-It includes awareness training so you learn recognize situations where you're likely to pull and then you are taught substitution behaviors behaviors instead.
+This is a behavior therapy for trichotillomania.
+It includes awareness training so you learn to recognize situations where you're likely to pull, and then you are taught substitution behaviors instead.
 For example, you might clench your fist when you notice the urge to pull.

 ComB Treatment - Comprehensive Behavioral Treatment - This model uses elements of habit reversal therapy but it adds so much more depth to the treatment.
 This model looks at the whole picture.
 The treatment model believes that people pull because it meets a need.
 It may soothe you or maybe it helps stimulate you when you are bored.

-It individualized treatment for each client.
-Rather than using a cookie cutter approach it really first takes at factors that go into the individuals pulling.
+It provides individualized treatment for each client.
+Rather than using a cookie-cutter approach, it really first takes into account the factors that go into the individuals' pulling.

-What would therapy look like in ComB treatment?
+What would therapy look like in BFRB ComB treatment?

 We survey and treat these 5 areas:

 Sensory or sensations - Often looking for a trigger or some type of pull towards the hair or skin.
-SOme people will describe and itch or tingling sensation or a pull.
+Some people will describe and itch or tingling sensation or a pull.
 Sometimes that hair does not fit or feel right.
-FOr some there is pleasure experienced when they pull or they enjoy the sound of pulling.
-SOme look and touch the hair or skin after it's pulled.
-Some put it up it near their mouth or in the mouth
+For some, there is pleasure experienced when they pull, or they enjoy the sound of pulling.
+Some look and touch the hair or skin after it's pulled.
+Some put it up it near their mouth or in their mouth

 Cognitive - We take a look at how our thoughts are affecting the pulling.
 Sometimes thoughts could be “I have had a rough day so I need to pull to feel better.”
 Or maybe the thought is “I am really stressed for time and I need to get this project done so If I just pull now I can get through this project and deal with this later.
 It's too hard to stop.
 I have too much to do.
 Or “This nail doesn't feel right.
 It needs to go so I can think about other things.”

 Affective- How our mood affects pulling or picking.
 Sometimes being bored will spark a pulling episode.
-For others feeling worried or anxious will start the trigger to pulling.
-For others, feeling sad or mad can effect the pulling.
+For others, feeling worried or anxious will start the trigger to pulling.
+For others, feeling sad or mad can affect the pulling.

-Motoric - this refers to physical movement when you pick and we pay attention to how aware you are when you pull or pick.
-We look at hte habits and patterns of behavior and the consequences of those
+Motoric - this refers to physical movement when you pick, and we pay attention to how aware you are when you pull or pick.
+We look at the habits and patterns of behavior and the consequences of those

 How to find a BFRB therapist in San Diego

-Here at Resilience Counseling we are trained in the COMB and HRT model and use it for treatment of BFRBs and Trichotillomania.
-All team members have been trained by Katherine Pica LCSW founder and clinical director of Resilience Counseling.
-We have helped many clients overcome the struggles from Trichotillomania and BRFBs and we are confident that we have skills and tools so that we can work together.
-Local to San Diego , CA and able to see clients virtually all over California.
-Contact us to set up a free 15 minutes phone consultation today.
+Here at Resilience Counseling, we are trained in the COMB and HRT model and use it for the treatment of BFRBs and Trichotillomania.
+We are a group of trained BFRB therapists.
+All team members have been trained by Katherine Pica, LCSW, founder and clinical director of Resilience Counseling.
+We have helped many clients overcome the struggles from Trichotillomania and BRFBs, and we are confident that we have the skills and tools to work together.
+Local to San Diego , CA, and able to see clients virtually all over California.
+Contact us to set up a free 15 minute phone consultation today.